2009 Acura MDX - Chassis

 From its inception the MDX targeted the dynamics and driving feel of its strongest European competitors.
 The essential elements of this engineering goal included steering, suspension, braking and overall dynamic performance, as well as noise, vibration and harshness (NVH) control.

-At the beginning of MDX development, engineers test European luxury SUV competitors including the BMW X5, Mercedes-Benz ML350, Porsche Cayenne and Volvo XC90.
+At the beginning of MDX development, engineers tested European luxury SUV competitors including the BMW X5, Mercedes-Benz ML350, Porsche Cayenne and Volvo XC90.
 These experiences provided real-world understanding of how these luxury SUVs functioned in everyday driving on their "home turf."
-Although later development testing was conducted in the U.S., the DNA of the MDX was largely formed in Europe.
+Although later development testing was conducted in the United States, the DNA of the MDX was largely formed in Europe.

-In order to build in a combination of increased handling agility, increased stability and comfort, the vehicle's wheelbase, tread width, and suspension technology were all changed from the first-generation MDX.
+In order to build in a combination of increased handling agility, increased stability and comfort, the current MDX's wheelbase, tread width, and suspension technology were changed from the first-generation MDX.
 Engineers changed the lift and squat characteristics of the suspension to provide a flatter takeoff.
-Thanks to its extended wheelbase together with SH-AWD™ (see Powertrain section), the MDX offers both exceptional high-speed stability and responsive handling.
+Thanks to its extended wheelbase together with SH-AWD®, the 2009 MDX offers both exceptional high-speed stability and responsive handling.

 The entire front chassis area was tuned to provide the best balance of handling precision, road isolation, and impact after-shake damping.
 MacPherson struts with inversely wound coil-over springs and forged-aluminum lower control arms reduce unsprung weight, while the front subframe "floats" on rubber mounts to provide road and engine isolation.
 The front suspension also uses newly developed hydro-compliance bushings to provide superior ride isolation as well as chassis vibration control.
 Suspension and engine mounts are specifically tuned to provide minimum vibration transfer to the occupants, and the front struts employ internal rebound springs to improve ride and handling.
 Anti-dive properties were revised to improve impact harshness and ride comfort.